Package 'corHMM'

 This function is the final step in creating a custom hidden Markov model.
 It takes a list of index matrices (StateMats) which describe different ways that the observed states are related to one another and creates a single matrix to describe the model.
 The matrices are combined following Eq.
 2 of Tarasov (2019). getFullMat is part of several functions which help the user efficiently create custom index matrices.
 Often, it will be more practical to begin constructing a custom model with getRateMat4Dat.

 getStateMat will generate an index matrix of size n by n in which all transitions between the n states are allowed and independently estimated.
-That index matrix can then be manipulated by dropStateMatPars and equateStateMatPars. dropStateMatPars will drop specific rates from an index matrix. dropStateMatPars requires an index matrix and a vector of which rates should be dropped. equateStateMatPars will equates rates within an index matrix. equateStateMatPars requires an index matrix and a list of vectors each element of which should correspond to two or more rates to be equated.
+That index matrix can then be manipulated by dropStateMatPars and equateStateMatPars. dropStateMatPars will drop specific rates from an index matrix. dropStateMatPars requires an index matrix and a vector of which rates should be dropped. equateStateMatPars will equate rates within an index matrix. equateStateMatPars requires an index matrix and a list of vectors, each element of which should correspond to two or more rates to be equated.

 Value